CSCE-313-FA24-Kebo/exam-2-2-c/README.md

-# Quiz 4.2.b: Threads synchonization for a campus library
+# Threads synchronization for a campus library (For Honors Section 200 Only)

-Write a C++ program that manages books loan for a library.
+Write a C++ program that manages book loans for a library.

-Consider that the students are threads and the books are shared resources.
+Consider that the students are threads, and the books are shared resources.

-The total number of books available is 100 indicated by the global shared variable `books_available`.
+The total number of books available is 10, as0 indicated by the global shared variable `books_available`.

 The program creates six threads each requiring `quantity` books to be allocated.